 Leader and Cabinet model

 All 84 of Sheffield’s councillors elect a Leader who appoints a Cabinet made up of up to nine other councillors.
-Each Cabinet Members has an area that they’re accountable for (e.g. housing, adult social care).
-The Leader and Cabinet collectively make decisions on important issues and are held accountable for those decisions by other councillors through the overview and scrutiny process.
-Some decisions are made by individual Cabinet Members and can still be looked through the overview and scrutiny process.
+Each Cabinet Member is responsible for a particular area (e.g. housing or adult social care).
+The Leader and Cabinet make decisions on important issues either collectively or individually and are held to account for those decisions by other councillors through an overview and scrutiny process.

-This is how the Council currently runs, although it’s been agreed that some changes will happen if this option chosen in the referendum.
+At the Full Council meeting on 8 January 2020 it was agreed that some changes should be made to the existing governance arrangements.
 The most important change is that all major proposals would be looked at by a new cross-party group of councillors before Cabinet makes a decision on them.
-This cross-party group could recommend changes to proposals before final decisions are made and Councillors can also review decisions after they’ve been made.
+This cross-party group could recommend changes to proposals before final decisions are made.
+Councillors could still review decisions after they’ve been made.